hemantpraja/MyTODO/README.md

 # MyTODO

-This is a React Project based on Context API.
+This is a React ToDo Web App Based on Context API and Local Storage.